aorcl/foggykitchen_tf_oci_course/README.md

-# FoggyKitchen Terraform OCI Course
+# FoggyKitchen Terraform OCI Course - **Windows version**

 ## Course description

 In this course, you can find 10 lessons (+ 4 extra lessons) with the Terraform's HCL version 0.12 code examples for the deployment of OCI resources.
 Our course starts with the simple example of one webserver in one regional public subnet, nested in one VCN in particular availability domain (AD).
 Incrementally next lessons will show you how to implement multiplied webservers, spread between ADs, located under load balancer umbrella.
 Further, we will make this setup even more secure by the introduction of private subnets and bastion-host to jump over.
 We will also explore storage options for the servers (local block volumes and shared filesystems).
 Besides the web tier, we will introduce VM based OCI DBSystem deployed in the fully separated private subnet.
 The last lesson will introduce VCN local peering for the integration of private DBSystem and external VCN with backend server (local VCN peering).

 ## How to use code from the lessons

 ### STEP 0.

-Prepare SSH key pair
+**0.1 - Prepare SSH key pair**

+In **Powershell**, execute:

 ```
 ssh-keygen